threerings/narya/src/as/com/threerings/README.txt

   to see if there is only 1 arg and if it's an int, and then does something different.
 Although, we can't really be sure, because these classes are magic and special and don't have a corresponding .as file we can check out.

+- I've been casting using 'as': var s :String = (someObject as String);

+  But I've learned that there's another way that didn't seem to be listed anywhere in the language reference but is more like what we'll want:
+     var s :String = String(someObject);

+  The difference is that the first one tries to coerce the value to be of the specified type, and if it fails returns null.
+The second is more like a cast in Java, in that if it fails it generates an Error at runtime.

+  Note that if the types are coercable, each one will succeed in the same way:
+     var o :Object = 2.5; // create a Number object var x :int = (o as int);
+     var y :int = int(o);
+     // both of these work and turn the Number 2.5 into int 2.

+  Perhaps we'll want a util method that always generates an error if the object's type is not identical or a subclass of the casted-to type.

+- Pitfall!
+This is perfectly legal: var b :int = 3;
+  var b :String = "three"; // the first b is now lost, with no warning

+  And:

+  var b :int = 3;
+  for (var ii:int = 0; ii < 3; ii++) {
+      var b :String = "three";
+  }
+  trace(b); // prints "three" !!